MaxPolak97/H3D-Net-reproduction/README.md

 ## Reproducibility Approach

 In order to reproduce the results from Table 2, we will first start by implementing the IDR method as described in Paper 1 using the H3DS dataset.
 We believe this will take a considereable amount of time to implement due to the large amount of training needed.
 Each scan_id (person's head) needs to be trained on for 3, 4, 8, 16, 32 views.
-The results from this implementation should give us the second last row of Table 2.
+The results from this implementation should give us the second last row of Table 2, [see results](#idr-results).
 Once implemented we will move on to the DeepSDF method described in paper 2, followed by the actual H3D-Net implementation.

 One thing to note is that by the end of this reproducibility project we will have reimplemented methods described in 3 different papers, which is a condsidereable amount of work given the short amount of time allocated.
 (4-5 weeks).
+Total amount of training is 5 days and evaluation is 20 hours.

 ## Google Cloud Platform